Ed94/raylib_refactored/README.md

 <img align="left" style="width:260px" src="https://github.com/raysan5/raylib/blob/master/logo/raylib_logo_animation.gif" width="288px">

+---

+# Refactor Fork

+This uses this simple program: [refactor](https://github.com/Ed94/refactor) to change all public identifiers to symbols defined within projects/scripts/*.refactor scripts.
+It uses refactor.ps1

+Goal is to offer a C refactor and a C++ refactor.
+The C++ will wrap the library in just the `raylib` namespace and remove any prefixed namespaces provided.

+The repo will also soon provide refactor scripts for alternative naming conventions from pascal case to lower snake case for functions.

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.